WillKay28/AWS_VPC_Subnet_Using_Terraform/README.md

 6. Create the necessary EC2 Instances in the subnets and attach extra EBS volume.
 7. Output the Public IP addresses of the servers.

-I store the containerized image in Amazon ECR and deploy it Amazon ECS.
-Note: server_key & server_key.pub -> These were SSH keys I generated using ssh-keygen to serve as keypairs for my servers.
+Note: server_key & server_key.pub -> These were SSH keys I generated using ssh-keygen to serve as keypairs for my instance.